 - 1. Tractor tires should be set at the appropriate width and inflation that provides optimum stability.
 Always consult the operator's manual before making any adjustments to the tractor tires. - 2.
-For safety concerns and appearance purposes, a cut should not be made on top of rock cuts or down from the top of an unmowed slope. - 3.
+For safety concerns and appearance purposes, a cut should not be made on top of rock cuts or down from the top of an unmowed slope.
+May be moved for sight distance if needed. - 3.
 Dead trees and limbs, fallen or standing, which may create a hazard, should be promptly removed.
 Trees on the roadway should be removed as soon as possible, suspending other lower priority work if necessary.